jowo-io/next-auth-nostr-provider/examples/app-router/README.md

 > ⚠️ WARNING using `node-persist` is not recommended in lambda or edge environments.
 >
-> The reason not to use `node-persist` is that it stores session data locally in files, and in most lambda / cloud environments those files will not persist across sessions.
+> The reason not to use `node-persist` is that it stores session data locally in files, and in most lambda / cloud environments those files will not persist across invocations.
 >
 > Instead you should use persistent storage such as a database, a document store, or session storage.
 >